 After launching your ads, you should monitor them closely to see what makes your audience click.
 The A/B testing we talked about earlier can also help a lot.

-Once you know which types of ads are more appealing to your buyer personas, keep building your social media advertising strategy around that.
+Once you know which types of ads are more appealing to your buyer personas, keep building your strategy around that.

 All the major social networks offer advertising options for you to choose from.

 We’ll go through the most important ones.
 But as I said, you don’t have to use them all.
 It’s important to decide which ones are your go-to social media platforms.

 Here are the ones brands usually gravitate towards: